 - Donate to charity.
 If you’re feeling fortunate, Christmas is a great time to share some joy with others.
 Why not donate some money to those less fortunate or the charity of your choice?
 It’s a great Christmas lesson to teach the kids.

 - Take pics with Santa.
 No Christmas countdown for kids and parents can begin without a family pic with the big guy in red.
+Therefore, this item of the Christmas check list cannot be missed in any way.

 - Make a special ornament.
 It’s always nice to look back on the past and remember good times.
 By creating a special ornament with your family, you’ll have something to cherish and remember for years to come.